System Design Space

 ML platform as a product

-The focus shifted to platform primitives for data and workflows, self-service, and standard paths for building, releasing, and operating models.
+Now the team has primitives for data and workflows, self-service, and standard paths for building, releasing, and operating models.
+The platform is owned like a product, not like a pile of scripts.

 Three Key Domains of an ML Platform